Overactive Bladder: Frequently Asked Questions Answered | Uqora

 6. Does diet impact my overactive bladder?

-In the same way diet can affect [gut and vaginal health], what What you eat and drink can vastly impact your overactive bladder.
+In the same way diet can affect gut and vaginal health, what you eat and drink can vastly impact your overactive bladder.
 Avoiding bladder irritants can help.
 This can include coffee, caffeine, fake sweeteners, alcohol, spicy or acidic food, and sparkling water.
 Different people find different triggers for their bladder symptoms, so best for you to keep track of what you eat and drink and when you find your triggers, avoid them.

 7. Are there things I can do to manage my overactive bladder besides medications or procedures?